-Why Is My Skin Red and Itchy?
-Do I Have Eczema?
+Common Eczema Symptoms: Why is My Skin Red and Itchy?

 For most people, dry, red, itchy skin is the annoying byproduct of cold weather, hot water, or irritating products like soap or body products—or maybe even grandma’s knitted wool sweater.
 Apply a little moisturizer, and boom!
 Gone!
 But when should you start to worry if you are still scratching all day looking redder than a tomato at the state fair even after lathering yourself with the thickest cream you can find?
 Unfortunately, there are so many different things that can cause your skin to become red, inflamed, and itchy.
 It is time to take a trip to the dermatologist.